gnosisguild/zodiac/docs/tutorial-module-exit-app/claim-assets.md

 ## Initiate transaction

-Verify that the transaction details (the Exit Token and Amount, the claimable asset[s], and the Claimable Value) are correct
+Verify that the transaction details (the Exit Token and Amount, the claimable asset[s], and the Claimable Value) are correct.
 Click on "Exit and Claim Assets".

 The Exit App will ask you to "Approve token expense".

-If you’re using an web3 wallet, confirm when your wallet prompts you to give access to the redeeming token in your wallet.
+If you’re using a web3 wallet, confirm when your wallet prompts you to give access to the redeeming token in your wallet.

 The screenshot below is an example using the ALUM token and MetaMask.